The golden ratio

 Parthenon on the Acropolis in Athens, Greece

-The Parthenon was built around 450 BC to commemorate the end of the Persian Wars and was dedicated to the protective goddess of Athens, Athena.
-Shortly after the construction of the temple, the influential philosopher Plato was born in Athens (around 427 BC).
-In his mathematical writings, he discussed topics such as the Golden Ratio.
+The Parthenon was built around 450 BC to commemorate the end of the Persian Wars and was dedicated to Athens’ patron goddess, Athena.
+Shortly after the construction of the temple, the important philosopher Plato was born in Athens (around 427 BC).
+In his mathematical writings he also discusses the golden ratio.

-The photograph slightly distorts the proportions of the Parthenon's east facade.
-In essence, the east facade is designed as a golden rectangle, considering the height of the foundation.
+The photograph reproduces the proportions of the Parthenon’s east façade slightly distorted.
+Basically, the east façade is laid out as a golden rectangle, with the height of the foundation included.
 The reconstructable silhouette of the partially destroyed roof is indicated here with black lines.
-The roof rests on the capitals of the columns, which are positioned at the Golden Ratio of the building's height.
+The roof rests on the capitals of the columns, which are located at the golden ratio of the building’s height

 Construction sketch of the Eiffel Tower in Paris, France